AdobeDocs/workfront.es-ES/help/quicksilver/maestro/access/access-overview.md

   </tr>
  </tbody>
 </table>

+*To find out your Workfront plan, license, or access level, contact your Workfront administrator.

 -->

 <!-- Notes to add for the table: for the "Workfront plans" row: the above is only for closed beta; when going to GA - activate the following plans: